You are the Chair—Build Your Board of Directors

 - Insight into how your advisors have made decisions in the past and what other options they considered

-- Inside information about what a typical day is like
+- Inside information about what a typical day is like in your desired field

 - Suggestions for opportunities that might excite you